SAP/cgo-ase/README.md

 Values with spaces must be quoted using single or double quotes.

-Each member of `dblib.libdsn.DsnInfo` can be set using any of their possible json tags.
+Each member of `dblib.dsn.DsnInfo` can be set using any of their possible json tags.
 E.g. `.Host` will receive the values from the keys `host` and `hostname`.